-IIOT was built keeping a remote user in mind, which means that any industry that employs such devices for operational purposes would stand to benefit from it.
+IIOT was a creation for keeping a remote user in mind, which means that any industry that employs such devices for operational purposes would stand to benefit from it.
 Some of them include Oil and Gas, Manufacturing, Energy, Information Technology (IT), Smart cities & countries, etc.

 Why did High Peak see the need to create IIOT?

 In highly technical industries such as Oil & Gas, Manufacturing, Robotics, etc., it’s prevalent to use remote devices to monitor systems.
-The problem with that is that most of these plants are based in remote or distant areas, which means that the presence of an on-site technician is not mandatory.
-Even when remote devices are deployed, having an individual present to monitor its activities negates the very purpose of using a remote device in the first place.
+The problem with that is that most of these plants are based in remote or distant areas.
+It means that the presence of an on-site technician is not mandatory.
+During remote device deployment, having an individual monitor its activities defeats the purpose of using remote devices.
+It negates the advantages they offer.

 The goal is to help operators access their remote devices in a secure, safe, and efficient manner—which is why we created IIOT.

 Given the needs of the ideal user in mind, High Peak Software’s engineering team identified three key issues to resolve: Remote access to devices, Enabling real-time communication, and Maintaining security standards.
 Let’s dive into what that means for you.

 We know that access is an issue, but it could mean a lot more than that for field engineers.
 More often than not, they need to travel to relatively inaccessible places to repair the organization’s devices and network.
 Even when remote monitoring is enabled, they are unable to access specific parts of the network or cannot collaborate with other users—making it tedious to complete the job.